-Mark Reddaway (Chair/Mayor) – Info to be added soon
+Mark Reddaway (Chair/Mayor)

 Rachel Laycock (Deputy Chair/Mayor)